 Play Stories and Play Sharing give children the opportunity to think and reflect about their play and provide an opportunity for children to express their learning, views and emotions.
 Through creating Play Stories and engaging in Play Sharing, children develop strong metacognitive (thinking about thinking) and critical thinking skills, develop their knowledge of mathematical and scientific principles as well as expand their language and literacy abilities.

-All classrooms in Anji Play schools have quiet spaces for reading filled with books, numerous smaller materials for indoor play, plants and small animals, notebooks for children to record natural phenomena and daily routines, and materials and spaces for art, including paint, clay and crafts.
+All classrooms in Anji Play programs have quiet spaces for reading filled with books, numerous smaller materials for indoor play, plants and small animals, notebooks for children to record natural phenomena and daily routines, and materials and spaces for art, including paint, clay and crafts.

 What is the Anji Play philosophy?